ovunctuzel/RoadToMastery/index.md

 Std::endl is equivalent to ‘\n’ followed by a std::flush.
 Flushing is emptying the stream buffer, and it is not always desired.
 Not using std::endl everywhere can slightly improve performance.

 ## Data Alignment
 In a C++ struct, data is padded with zeros to fit things in words.
 A struct with a char, an int, and a short takes up more space than a struct with an int, a short and a char.
-Only becomes relevant for millions of structs.
+A good practice is to order members from large to small.
+However, unless working with severe hardware constraints or trying to optimize networked software, this only becomes relevant for millions of structs.
 More info: https://jonasdevlieghere.com/order-your-members/

 ## Method Chaining
 Also known as Fluent APIs, method chaining can sometimes be used to create user friendly interfaces: